Skip to main content

 Recurring elements in a story which points to a theme.
 Motifs can be objects, sounds, statements, etc.

-This page titled 5.6: Vocabulary is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.6: Vocabulary is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation